Japan is a unique travel destination.

 The winter months from December to February are unsurprisingly the coldest months of the year, but there is still good reason to visit the country at this time.

 The Japanese onsen – Japan’s answer to hot springs – can be experienced all year round, but this is the perfect thing to do on a winter holiday.
 Imagine sitting in the lovely, warm onsen with snow adorning the surrounding landscape.
 Experience the wonderful onsen when you stay at one of the tradition-rich ryokans – the traditional Japanese inns.

 Japan also has some quirky Christmas traditions which are fascinating to experience in December, including Christmas markets and a somewhat unusual Christmas menu.
-You can also see the cute snow monkeys at Jigokudani Monkey Park, which bathe and play in the hot onsen to keep warm in the winter.
-A sight you don’t get to see anywhere else.

 And last but not least, there are far fewer visitors in the winter months.
 So, if you want to experience the country with fewer visitors, winter is a good choice.